48 Wall Street: Sale and later use

-In the late 1990s, the bank put 48 Wall Street for sale, hosting a two-stage auction in which more than 20 parties bid.
+In the late 1990s, the bank put 48 Wall Street for sale, hosting a two-stage auction that attracted more than 20 bidders.
 A joint venture between the Corsair Group and Swig Burris Equities won the auction, buying the building for $37.5 million.
-The joint venture planned to convert the upper floors to 277 rental apartments and keep the lower floors as commercial stores.
-The structure would be renamed the Residences at 48 Wall Street, with 169 furnished apartments on the fifth through 17th floors and unfurnished units above.
-Most of the units would have been one- or two-bedroom units, though some would have been studios.
 At the time, building prices in Lower Manhattan were increasing rapidly; the nearby Broad Exchange Building had been sold in 1995 for 10.48 $/ft2, but the joint venture had bought 48 Wall Street for 122.55 $/ft2.
 When the Bank of New York finally moved out of the space in September 1998, it had occupied the site for 201 years.